Tablespoon: Naming

 In recipes, an abbreviation like tbsp. is usually used to refer to a tablespoon, to differentiate it from the smaller teaspoon (tsp.).
 Some authors capitalize the abbreviation, as Tbsp., while leaving tsp. in lower case, to emphasize that the larger tablespoon, rather than the smaller teaspoon, is wanted.
 The tablespoon abbreviation is sometimes abbreviated to Tb. or T.

 Traditional definitions

 In most places, one tablespoon equals three teaspoons.
-In Australia and the UK, one tablespoon equals four teaspoons.
+In Australia, one tablespoon equals four teaspoons.

 International metric

 An international metric tablespoon is exactly equal to 15 mL.
 It is the equivalence of 11/2 metric dessert spoons or 3 metric teaspoons.